aws-samples/amazon-qldb-dmv-sample-dotnet/README.md

 See [Accessing Amazon QLDB](https://docs.aws.amazon.com/qldb/latest/developerguide/accessing.html) for information on connecting to AWS.

-See [Setting Region](https://docs.aws.amazon.com/sdk-for-net/latest/developer-guide/net-dg-region-selection.html) page for more information on using the AWS SDK for .NET.
-You will need to set a region before running the sample code.

 ### .NET

 The sample app targets .NET Core 3.1.
 Please see the link below for more information on compatibility: